-This year’s Open Enrollment Period runs for six weeks, from November 1 through December 15.
-It is the only time during the year when you can enroll in coverage, unless you experience a major life event (such as having a baby, moving, or losing or changing jobs) that qualifies you for special enrollment OR if you’re eligible for the state’s NJ FamilyCare program, in which you can enroll year-round.
+This year’s Open Enrollment Period ran for six weeks, from November 1 through December 15.
+Open Enrollment occurs once each year and it is the only time when you can enroll in coverage, unless you experience a major life event (such as having a baby, moving, or losing or changing jobs) that qualifies you for special enrollment OR if you’re eligible for the state’s NJ FamilyCare program, in which you can enroll year-round.

-Last year, nearly 200,000 New Jerseyans got a tax credit to help pay for their plan.
+In 2018, nearly 200,000 New Jerseyans got a tax credit to help pay for their plan.
 In New Jersey, a family of four earning up to about $100,400 a year and an individual earning up to about $48,560 a year can qualify.
-In fact, last year the average individual saved $442 a month with a tax credit.
-Visit the Shop and Compare section to learn more.
+In fact, in 2018 the average individual saved $442 a month with a tax credit.

 Plans and prices change every year so it's important to see what's new.
-If you are currently enrolled in coverage, there may be another plan that fits your personal and financial needs.
 For the first time in New Jersey, if you don't qualify for a tax credit on the Marketplace, silver plans available Off The Marketplace (purchased directly from the carrier) may be more affordable.
 The bottom line is that if you are not eligible for financial help, be sure to shop around.
 Check out your options both on and off the Marketplace.

 Short-Term Limited Duration plans are prohibited in New Jersey.
 Sometimes called "skimpy" plans, they don't cover the basic services you would expect from insurance and that are required in New Jersey.
 Plans offered at HealthCare.gov/Marketplace and in New Jersey's individual market Off The Marketplace cover comprehensive benefits like preventive care, check-ups, prescriptions, hospitalizations, maternity care, mental health care, and more.

 Free help is available to find a health insurance plan that’s right for you.
-You can find a trained assister in your community at GetCovered.NJ.gov or call 877-9-NAVIG8 (877-962-8448) to talk about your health insurance options and get help enrolling.
+You can find a trained assister in your community on the Get Help page of GetCovered.NJ.gov to talk about your health insurance options and to get help enrolling.”